6 Steps You Can Instantly Take to Make Online Teaching More Effective

 Make use of graphics, pictures, videos and other forms of audio-visual tools in your eLearning lessons.
 Here’s how you can create good quality videos from your phone.

-Benefits of Visuals in an Online Course
+What are the benefits of Visuals in an Online Course

 - Faster transmission of concept/ idea/ knowledge